xRokco/blog/src/pages/2018-08-15-deliveroo-review/index.md

 ## Camden Rotisserie

 Lovely onion rings, but I think the night I ordered and ate three portions was the night I stopped liking them.
 Like when you drink too many warm cans of Bulmers as a 16 year old and now it makes you gag?
-Food otherwise is grand but nothing amazing, except for the onion rings which are both delicious/revolting to me.
+Food otherwise is grand but nothing amazing, except for the onion rings which are both delicious and revolting to me at the same time.

 ⭐⭐⭐.5